4 Strategies for Agile Portfolio Management

 • Rank project elements using agile estimation techniques

-Now on to the true meat of agile portfolio management – the agile part!
+Now on to the true meat of agile project portfolio management – the agile part!
 Keep top of mind at all times that agile is about being highly flexible with your projects, and always willing to pivot.
-It takes letting go of ego around projects and tasks – for both managers and their teams – and being data-informed at all times.
+The future of agile relies on its adherents letting go of ego around projects and tasks – for both managers and their teams – and being data-informed at all times.

 Implement Lean Portfolio Management

 Apply lean principles, minimize waste, and focus on value delivery.
-Use tools like Kanban boards to visualize work and manage the flow of projects.
+Use tools like Kanban board templates to visualize work and manage the flow of projects.

 Adopt Incremental Funding